Ch-rode/snippets/blogpost.md

 TemBERTure marks a pivotal step forward in the prediction of protein thermostability.
 By combining the strengths of Deep Learning and data diversity, this framework offers a more accurate and informative approach than traditional methods.
 As the field continues to evolve, TemBERTure and similar models will play an increasingly important role in understanding and harnessing the power of proteins.

 For those interested in exploring TemBERTure further, the model and its data are available on [GitHub](https://github.com/ibmm-unibe-ch/TemBERTure).
+TemBERTureDB can be found on [Zenodo](https://doi.org/10.5281/zenodo.10931927), which also hosts the protein sequences.

 <p align="center">